oscarliu666/Hand-Motion-Controlled-Embedded-Synthesizer/README.md

 $$f_{blended} = \alpha f_{nearest} + (1 - \alpha) f_{mapped}$$

-The higher the alpha value, the smoother the note changes are.
+The higher the alpha value, the smoother the note changes are, and vice versa.
+For example, an alpha of 1.0 would not factor in the nearest frequency at all, but an alpha of 0 will only include the nearest frequency, making the note transitions sound discrete and choppy.
 By combining the mapped and nearest frequencies, we can achieve some smoothness/glissando between note changes like a theremin, while also making the output sound closer to the notes on a chromatic scale, making it easier to play.

 Furthermore, by letting alpha vary, starting from 0.6 and getting closer to 0.0 as the mapped sensor input approaches a note boundary, the user can reach correct notes even more easily.